eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

     }

-(In this case, the shortcut syntax is perhaps _not_ an improvement.)
+(But in this case, the shortcut syntax is perhaps _not_ an improvement.)

 ## Abstract classes